DAI-Lab-HERALD/General-Framework/Framework/Scenarios/README.md

 Here, <I_i> are the string names of the information, that have to be calculated by the [dataset.calculate_additional_distances function](https://github.com/julianschumann/General-Framework/blob/main/Framework/Data_sets/data_set_template.py).
 If no such information is required, one has to return None instead of an empty list.

 ## Define safe actions
 Another important aspect of the framework is its ability to classify predictions as still useful, e.g., if an agent could still react upon those predictions and change their behavior in a safe manner.
+However, if *self.pov_agent() is None* would return *True*, this function is not needed.

 Going with the example of gap acceptance, for a prediction to be useful, it would have to be made at a point where the ego vehicle can still react in time to a predicted future where the target agent decides to accept the gap and move onto the contested space before the ego agent.
 Such a reaction of the ego agent could be to brake and come to a stop before the contested space, however, as this takes space and time, the prediction must be made at a suitably early point in time.